Te Rēhita, the National Register, Governance

 Clinical Advisory Group (CAG)

-Breast surgery: Dr Ian Campbell
+Breast surgery: Professor Ian Campbell

-Associate Professor Ian Campbell is a surgeon at Waikato Hospital who has specialised in the treatment of breast cancer since 1989.
+Professor Ian Campbell is a Hamilton Breast surgeon who has specialised in the treatment of breast cancer since 1989.
 He has been involved with more than 30 international clinical trials, leading several of these for Australia and NZ.
 He has co-supervised Sanjeewa Seneviratne for his PhD thesis on breast cancer outcomes for Waikato women based on the Waikato Breast Cancer Register.
 He has also been a co-investigator on numerous studies from the Breast Surgeons of Australia and NZ (Breast SurgANZ) Quality Audit.
 He has actively contributed to the Australia and NZ Breast Cancer Trials Group through trial work and on their Scientific Advisory Committee since 1992.

 He has been the elected New Zealand director on the ANZBCTG Board from 2001-2014.
 He was chair of the NZ Management of Early Breast Cancer Guidelines Group from 2007-2009, overseeing the development and publication of these guidelines.
 He is currently chairing the NZ Breast Cancer Working Group charged with developing NZ standards of care for breast cancer.
 He has been the New Zealand representative on the Royal Australasian College of Surgeons Breast Section from 2002-2011 and a founding member of the Executive of Breast SurgANZ and their audit subcommittee.

-Breast pathology: Dr Gavin Harris
+Breast Pathology: Dr Gavin Harris

 Breast physician: Dr Alison Foster